genealogysystems/fs-check/README.md

 ### missingBirth
 `person` - This opportunity will appear when there is no Birth fact or if the Birth fact has no place and date.

+### missingBirthDate
+`person` - This opportunity will appear when there is a Birth fact that has a place but no date.

 ### missingBirthFormalDate
 `cleanup` - This opportunity will appear when there is a Birth fact for a person with an original date but no formal date.

+### missingBirthPlace
+`person` - This opportunity will appear when there is a Birth fact that has a date but no place.

 ### missingBirthNormalizedPlace
 `cleanup` - This opportunity will appear when there is a Birth fact for a person with an original place but no normalized place.